 If you love beach walks then Norfolk is definitely the place for you!
 There are beaches to suit all dogs: sandy, pebbly, marshy and even muddy!
 Nearly all the beaches in Norfolk are very dog friendly.
 There are just a few little restrictions in some of the towns and tourist hot spots which we have mentioned.
 Must visits include Wells-next-the-Sea and Holkham Beach.
-Both are winners in the ‘Dog Friendly/Kennel Club UK’s most dog friendly beach’ awards.
-Make sure your humans behave, keep them under control and ensure they clean up after themselves.
+Both are winners in the ‘Dog Friendly – UK’s most dog friendly beach’ awards.
+When visiting beaches in Norfolk do make sure your humans behave, keep them under control and they clean up after themselves.

 From the car park you can walk along a path which will take you to the RSPB Sanctuary.
 Please do not disturb the birds.
 You can also get to the beach very easily; the tide goes a long way out here and it becomes very muddy so you won’t want to go very far!
 The beach is also more shingle than sand.